aws-samples/amazon-comprehend-custom-automate-classification-it-service-request/README.md

 1. An AWS account
 2. Python 3.7 or later, Node.js, AWS CDK v2 and Git in the development machine
 3. Configure your AWS credentials to access and create AWS resources using AWS CDK
 4. Download the [SEOSS dataset](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/PDDZ4Q)  consisting of Requirements, Bug Reports, Code History, and Trace Links of 33 open-source software projects.
-Save the file `dataverse_file.zip` on your local machine.
+Save the file `dataverse_files.zip` on your local machine.
 Please see the below figure:

    ![](images/SEOSS.png)